nicholasdille/Sessions/powershell/05_tips/tips.md

 Pre-install required modules for `Update-ModuleManifest` to work

-Add build number to module manifest
+Add build number to `ModuleVersion` in module manifest

 `Update-ModuleManifest` mangles nicely formatted module manifest

-Do not test against `*.ps1` files
+Test against the module instead of the `*.ps1` files

 --